-The Penn State University Office of Global Programs also offers help in planning an international experience.
+Penn State Global offers help in planning an international experience.
 Penn State has more than 180 summer, semester, and full-year programs in more than 45 countries!
-More than 60 of these programs are either specially designed, semester-length programs or are reciprocal exchange programs with an international university.
-The Office of Global Programs also offers numerous other short-term, faculty-led programs.
+Penn State Global also offers numerous other short-term, faculty-led programs.
 With all these options, it is possible for students in nearly any discipline to study abroad.
 A listing of these programs may be found at global.psu.edu.
 In addition, Penn State accepts transfer credits from many other programs.